vault27/Foundation/ssl.md

 - Authentication of key exchange - digital signature algorithm + hash algorithm - two, for different parts of the handshake - one signature algorithm is used for server certificate signature, the other one for signing key exchange parameters or messages exchanged between the client and server
 - Session resumption - to avoid redoing key exchange every time user connects again

-### What should be negotiated - 9 parametres
+### Negotiated parametres

+9

 - TLS version
 - Key Exchange Algorithm
+    - In TLS 1.2: specified inside the cipher suite name (e.g. DHE-RSA, ECDHE-ECDSA).
+    - In TLS 1.3: always (EC)DHE, but the key exchange group is negotiated separately
 - Key exchange group
-- 2 Signature algorithms for authenticated key exchange: one for certificate, one for transcript
+- 2 Signature algorithms for authenticated key exchange: one for certificate(Not really “negotiated” — the client just needs to support it in its crypto library), one for transcript
-- Hash functions to use with signature alorithms: one for certificate, one for transcript
+- Hash functions to use with signature alorithms: one for certificate(fixed by the cert (e.g. cert signed with sha256WithRSA).
+Not negotiated.), one for transcript
 - Symmetric encryption algorithm
 - Symmetric encryption key size
-- Simmetric encryption mode
+- Symmetric encryption mode
 - Hash function - That hash was used inside an HMAC (Hash-based MAC) to generate the record’s authentication tag - In AEAD suites, the “hash” part in the name is gone — because integrity is built into the AEAD mode itself - Not used in TLS 1.3

-### 3 Handshake Stages
+### Handshake Stages

 - Key Exchange
     - ClientHello